-Save money for emergencies and things you'll need in the next few months or years.
-Put it in a bank savings account.
-It will earn a small amount of interest, but you won't lose any of it.
-After that, you can invest your money.
-That means buying stocks, which are small pieces of companies, or mutual funds, which are groups of many stocks and other investments purchased together.
-You might make a profit when you sell them.
+Save for emergencies and things you'll need in the next few months or years.
+Put that money in a bank savings account where it will earn a small amount of interest, but where you won't lose any of it.
+Once you have saved for emergencies, you can invest your money.
+That means buying stocks, which are small pieces of companies with names you know, like Nike and Facebook, or mutual funds, which are groups of many stocks and other investments purchased together.
+If the investments you buy do well, you'll make a profit when you sell them.
 But, unlike savings, investments can also lose money.
-That's why you should only invest money you don't need for at least five years.
+That's why you should only invest money you don't need to use for at least five years.